 - Uncompromising security & privacy.
 BrowserStack is SOC2 Type 2 and GDPR compliant.
 It also ensures pristine devices for each test.
 All browsing data is fully wiped with every logout.

-Utilize the full plethora of BrowserStack’s multi-faceted features to ferret out bugs before they ever reach your users.
+Use BrowserStack’s full range of features to find and fix bugs before your users ever see them.
 Consequently, your QA teams will have to spend less time working on avoidable issues, especially ones significant enough to require hotfixes.
 Testers won’t have to spend as much time working overtime to duct-tape solutions for bugs that could have been detected, monitored, analyzed, and fixed via testing within a real device cloud.